dvilchez/ts-express-restapi/README.md

 - [ ] Add OpenAPI doc
 - [ ] Generalize exceptions
 - [ ] Refactor express adapters
+- [ ] Dependency container
+- [ ] Configuration
+- [ ] Data access repo

 # Run app
 `````
 npm install
 npm start
 `````
-You can import the postman collection to see the exposed routes but just in case these are the current endpoints serving from localhost without change the default port.
+You can import the postman collection to see the exposed routes but, just in case, these are the current endpoints for the default configuration.

 * Make a new registration: curl -X POST -H "Content-Type: application/json" -d '{"teacher": "teacher4@email.com","course": "My Course"}' http://localhost:8080/registrations